-STCW 1.3
+1.3 STCW

 Amendments to STCW set out the details of knowledge, understanding and proficiency (KUP) that apply to both the basic and the advanced training required under the Polar Code and the necessary sea experience in Polar waters.
 This KUP is required only for Polar waters, not for other regions that are subject to seasonal ice conditions.
-Experience of operating vessels in ice at sea is not necessarily required, as STCW states that navigating in Polar waters or equivalent approved seagoing service may also count as acceptable experience.
+Experience of operating vessels in ice-covered waters is not necessarily required, as STCW states that navigating in Polar waters or equivalent approved seagoing service may also count as acceptable experience.